 The results of this study on the self-reported communication skills of dental students using DCCC showed that the Persian version of the checklist had favorable face validity, content validity, internal consistency and reliability for assessment of communication skills of dental students.
 More than half the respondents were females.
 Most dental students were single and had not participated in any communication skills training course.
-Sixth year dental students gave higher self-reported scores (4 and 5) to different questions of DCCC and had higher communication significant.
+Sixth year dental students gave higher self-reported scores (4 and 5) to different questions of DCCC and had higher communication skills; although this difference was not statistically significant.

-skills; although this difference was not statistically Several instruments have been introduced for
+fference was not statistically Several instruments have been introduced for